 BOULDER CITY LIBRARY BOARD OF TRUSTEES MEETING

-MEMBERS PRESENT: Amy Carvalho, Gary Berger, and Valerie McNay.
-Also present: member of the public Kathy Hicks, Library Director Lynn Schofield-Dahl, Reference and Electronic Services Librarian Deanna Duffy, staff members Samantha Evangelho, Mary Ann Venghaus, and Stanna Musick.
+MEMBERS PRESENT: Amy Carvalho, Gary Berger, and Beth Molburg.
+Also present Library Director Lynn Schofield-Dahl, Adult Services Librarian Deanna Duffy, staff members Samantha Evangelho, Mary Ann Venghaus, and Stanna Musick.

 The regular meeting of the Library Board of Trustees was called to order at 7:01 p.m. by Chairman Amy Carvalho.

-Gary Berger moved, and Valerie McNay seconded approval of the Consent Agenda with the change to the Agenda, the minutes of the regular meeting on August 22, $17,900.96 in vouchers for the previous month, submitted prior to and at the meeting, $618.26 in checkbook expenses for the previous month, submitted prior to and at the meeting.
+Beth Molburg moved, and Gary Berger seconded approval of the Consent Agenda, the minutes of the regular meeting on August 22, $17,900.96 in vouchers for the previous month, submitted prior to and at the meeting, $3,368.97 in checkbook expenses for the previous month, submitted prior to and at the meeting.
 Motion carried.